New year, new goals

 Let’s talk New Year’s Resolutions.
 Most people start off the new year with some kind of goal, promise, or resolution, whether it’s to grow your business, lose weight or save money.
 Unfortunately studies show 92% of people who set New Year’s Resolutions never actually achieve them.
 Our culture is so focused on setting these resolutions but only 8% of people are actually achieving them.
 Something isn’t adding up.

 Why set goals?

 It’s much easier to achieve success when you pre-set the plans and steps you can take to achieve your goals.
 Setting goals gives you long-term vision and short-term motivation.
+Get this:

 - 83% of people do not have goals